ArjoNagelhout/urbanar_project_report/content/ar_build_system_iteration_4/index.md

 A complicated process, but highly rewarding because the end result is identical to what the actual programmed prototype would look like.

+### Workflow documentation
+Because this workflow was so interesting to figure out, we created a document to track the progress and write down techniques and learning points:
+{{< pdf href="/test" src="">}}

 ## First steps
 28 October 2020 was the very first version of the AR Build System in action.
 This was made using Unity + ARFoundation and tested on the iPad Pro.